Azure-Samples/ms-identity-javascript-tutorial/1-Authentication/1-2-sign-in-b2c/README.md

 ![Screenshot](./ReadmeFiles/screenshot.png)

+## We'd love your feedback!

-> :thought_balloon: Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUNDVHTkg2VVhWMTNYUTZEM05YS1hSN01EOSQlQCN0PWcu).
+Were we successful in addressing your learning objective?
+Consider taking a moment to [share your experience with us.](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUNDVHTkg2VVhWMTNYUTZEM05YS1hSN01EOSQlQCN0PWcu).

 ## About the code